 Have flip flops and your finishers t-shirt ready for you at the finish line.
 The t-shirts are usually pretty soft and pleasing to wear post race, and your feet will be grateful to be released from the trainers you’ve been wearing for most of the day.
 You can also establish how many black toenails, missing toenails and blisters you can boast about.

 It’s also a good idea to organise somewhere beforehand to meet up with your supporters, a pub or your charity afterparty.
 If you do meet up at the friends and family meet & greet, then it might be an idea to meet at letter X or Z rather than the more common letters of the alphabet!

 Enjoy the post race beer, but don’t forget to hydrate and eat too.
-After the London marathon in 2012 I had three ciders, then nearly vommed in my friend’s boyfriend’s (now her fiancee, yay!) new car on the way home…
+After the London marathon in 2012 I had three ciders, then nearly vommed in my friend’s husband’s new car on the way home…

 Don’t ignore the recovery.
 Have an epsom salt or arnica bath, foam roll, stretch, look after any blisters (I’ve discovered that if you don’t have any TCP/antibacterial then vodka works just as well).

 I was a pacer last year – you can read all about my experience here.